saghul/evergreen/docs/design.rst

 Event loop
 ----------

-The event loop can be considered the central point of flubber, it deals with timers, i/o and task scheduling (described later).
-The event loop API is heavily inspired by PEP 3156, so it's possible that in the future the event loop implementation flubber uses can be replaced.
-At the moment flubber uses `puyv <https://github.com/saghul/pyuv>`_ as the underlying event loop.
+The event loop can be considered the central point of evergreen, it deals with timers, i/o and task scheduling (described later).
+The event loop API is heavily inspired by PEP 3156, so it's possible that in the future the event loop implementation evergreen uses can be replaced.
+At the moment evergreen uses `puyv <https://github.com/saghul/pyuv>`_ as the underlying event loop.

-In flubber only one loop may exist per thread and it has to be manually created for threads other than the main thread.
-This would be the structure of a normal program using flubber:
+In evergreen only one loop may exist per thread and it has to be manually created for threads other than the main thread.
+This would be the structure of a normal program using evergreen:

 ::

-    import flubber
+    import evergreen

     # Create the global loop
-    loop = flubber.EventLoop()
+    loop = evergreen.EventLoop()

     # Setup tasks
     ...